A Discrete Bouncy Particle Sampler: Introduction

 \section{Introduction}

-In several contexts, non-reversible Markov Chaine Monte Carlo (MCMC) samplers are known to enjoy desirable mixing properties; the Hamiltonian Monte Carlo (HMC) algorithm \cite{duane1987hybrid} is perhaps one of the most successful and widely-used examples.
-Indeed, several theoretical results have been obtained regarding the advantages of non-reversible samplers.
-For example, \cite{diaconis2000analysis} obtains rates of convergence for a non-reversible version of the random walk algorithm; subsequently and inspired by \cite{diaconis2000analysis}, \cite{chen1999lifting} describes the best acceleration achievable through the idea of ``lifting".
-On a different note, the articles \cite{hwang2015variance,lelievre2013optimal,rey2015irreversible,duncan2016variance} investigate and quantify the advantages offered by leveraging (a discretisation of) a non-reversible diffusion process for computing Monte-Carlo averages; in many settings, it can be proved that the standard reversible Langevin dynamics is the worst in terms of asymptotic variances among a large class of diffusion processes that are ergodic with respect to a given target distribution.
-More recently, different ideas were proposed to design non-reversible MCMC sampler.
-The Zig-Zag sampler, first obtained as a scaling limit of a lifted Metropolis--Hastings Markov chain \cite{bierkens2017piecewise}, is a continuous-time non-reversible Markov process that can be used for computing ergodic averages.
-The subsequent article \cite{bierkens2016zig} describes how the Zig-Zag sampler can be efficiently used for exploring Bayesian posterior distributions in the Big-Data regime.
-Inspired from the physics literature \cite{peters2012rejection}, the Bouncy Particle Sampler (BPS) \cite{bouchard2017bouncy} is another continuous-time non-reversible Monte-Carlo sampler that demonstrates state-of-the-art performance when used to explore certain Bayesian posterior distributions.
-Implementing the BPS, though, requires more than simple point-wise evaluation of the log-target density and its gradient -- indeed, one typically needs to be able to obtain local upper bounds on derivatives of the log-target density in order to implement the BPS.
-Unfortunately, those bounds are unavailable or difficult to compute in many applied situations, which means that the BPS cannot be directly used in these settings.
-The aim of this paper is to design a discrete-time MCMC sampler, inspired by the BPS, that can be implemented when only point-wise evaluations of the target-density and its gradient are available.\\
+Markov Chain Monte Carlo (MCMC) algorithms provide Monte Carlo approximations to expectations with respect to a given probability distribution, $\pi$, via an ergodic Markov chain whose invariant distribution is $\pi$.
+Non-reversible Markov Chaine Monte Carlo samplers, of which the Hamiltonian Monte Carlo algorithm \citep{duane1987hybrid} is perhaps one of the most successful and widely-used examples, are known to enjoy desirable mixing properties in several contexts.
+Indeed, several theoretical results quantify the advantages of non-reversible samplers.
+For example, \cite{diaconis2000analysis} obtains rates of convergence for a non-reversible version of the random walk algorithm; subsequently and inspired by \cite{diaconis2000analysis}, \cite{chen1999lifting} describes the best acceleration achievable through the idea of lifting.
+On a different note, \cite{hwang2015variance}, \cite{lelievre2013optimal}, \cite{rey2015irreversible} and \cite{duncan2016variance} investigate and quantify the advantages offered by leveraging (a discretization of) a non-reversible diffusion process for computing Monte-Carlo averages: in many settings, it can be proved that the standard reversible Langevin dynamics is the worst in terms of asymptotic variances among a large class of diffusion processes that are ergodic with respect to a given target distribution.
+More recently, different designs of non-reversible MCMC sampler have been proposed.
+The Zig-Zag sampler, an instance of the large class of Piecewise-Deterministic-Markov-Processes, first obtained as a scaling limit of a lifted Metropolis--Hastings Markov chain \citep{bierkens2017piecewise}, is a continuous-time non-reversible Markov process that can be used for computing ergodic averages, and can be used for efficiently exploring Bayesian posterior distributions in the Big-Data regime \citep{bierkens2019zig}.
+Inspired from the physics literature \citep{peters2012rejection}, the Bouncy Particle Sampler \citep{bouchard2017bouncy} is another continuous-time non-reversible Monte-Carlo sampler that demonstrates state-of-the-art performance when used to explore certain Bayesian posterior distributions. \cite{FBPR2018} reviews the Zig-Zag sampler and the Bouncy Particle Sampler and describes some extensions.
+The Bouncy Particle Sampler or the Zig-Zag Sampler requires more than simple point-wise evaluations of the log-target density and its gradient: one typically needs local upper bounds on derivatives of the log-target density.
+Unfortunately, those bounds are unavailable or difficult to compute in many applied situations.
+Consequently, such continuous-time samplers cannot be directly used in these settings.
+This article presents a discrete-time MCMC sampler, inspired by the Bouncy Particle Sampler, that can be implemented when only point-wise evaluations of the target-density and its gradient are available.